Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

 \subsubsection{Hierarchical head types}

-Some heads reliably reflect hierarchical structure by tracking depth on each input, making them hierarchical heads across a dataset.
-A head is a \textbf{hierarchical head} on a given dataset if it tracks depth on at least 80\% of \textbf{mixed-depth inputs}, defined as sequences containing both negative and non-negative depth tokens (a category which includes all OOD examples).
-Heads which are depth-tracking ID typically behave as hierarchical heads OOD, but not always: 23\% of ID hierarchical heads do not behave as OOD hierarchical heads.
-We divide hierarchical heads into two subtypes: \begin{itemize} \item \textbf{Negative-depth detector heads.} These heads consistently assign more attention to negative-depth indices, i.e., positions preceded by more \close{} than \open{} tokens.
-We say a head is a \emph{negative depth detector} on a given dataset if it favors negative depth tokens on at least 80\% of mixed-depth sequences. \item \textbf{Sign-matching heads.} These heads favor negative or non-negative depth depending on the sign of the final token's depth in the sequence.
-If the final token has negative depth, the head will favor negative depth tokens; likewise, if the final token has non-negative depth (as in all OOD sequences), the head will favor non-negative depth tokens.
-We say an attention head is a \emph{sign-matching head} on a given dataset if it follows this rule on at least 80\% of mixed-depth sequences. \end{itemize}
+Some heads reliably track Equation \ref{eq:nested} violations on each input, making them hierarchical heads across a dataset.
+We define a head as a \textbf{hierarchical head} on a given dataset if it tracks violations (Appendix Figure \ref{fig:attn_examples_appx}) on at least 80\% of relevant sequences---those containing both violation and non-violation tokens.
+Heads which track violations on ID examples typically behave as hierarchical heads OOD (i.e., 77\% of the time).
+We find two hierarchical head types: \begin{itemize}[topsep=0pt, parsep=0pt, itemsep=2pt, partopsep=0pt] \item \textbf{Violation detector heads} consistently assign more attention to violations of Equation \ref{eq:nested}, i.e., positions preceded by more \close{} than \open{} tokens. \item \textbf{Sign-matching heads} behave differently depending on whether the final token follows Eq. \ref{eq:nested}.
+If the final token violates Eq. \ref{eq:nested}, the head will attend to violations; if the final token follows Eq. \ref{eq:nested} (as in all OOD sequences), the head will attend to non-violations. \end{itemize}

-Among models with ID hierarchical heads, 81\% have sign-matching heads, 9\% have negative depth detecting heads, and 8\% have both; only 2\% of models with hierarchical heads have neither subtype.
+Among models with ID hierarchical heads, 81\% have sign-matching heads, 9\% have violation detecting heads, and 8\% have both; only 2\% of models with hierarchical heads have neither subtype.
 We therefore focus on these subtypes, which cover almost all ID hierarchical heads.